17+ Badass Bend Hikes to Conquer During Your Visit

 6. Tumalo Mountain Trail

-Distance: 3.8 miles
+Distance: 4.1 miles

 Type of Trail: Out & Back

-For spectacular alpine scenery, this Bend, Oregon hike MUST be on your list when in central Oregon!
 The relatively short path is nearly 100 percent uphill, but you’ll be grinning ear to ear with the panoramic views of the snowy mountains that dominate the horizon.

-Tumalo Mountain Hike in Bend
+Tumalo Mountain Hike in Bend.

-Broken Top, Mount Bachelor, and pristine alpine meadows decorate the landscape as you reach the final stretches of the trail.
-Ensure your hiking shoes have plenty of traction as the steep inclines and loose gravel could lead to a fall if you’re not careful.
+Ensure your hiking shoes have plenty of traction, as the steep inclines and loose gravel could lead to a fall if you’re not careful.
 The trail can potentially be icy and snowy, and bringing some spikes along will make the climb much easier during colder months.

 Otherwise, the trail is well marked and maintained to reach this jaw-dropping vista of the Oregon Cascades.